-OJP strongly emphasizes the use of data and evidence in policy making and program development in criminal justice, juvenile justice, and crime victim services.
+OJP strongly emphasizes the use of data and evidence in policymaking and program development in criminal justice, juvenile justice, and crime victim services.
 OJP is committed to-

-- Improving the quantity and quality of evidence OJP generates - Integrating evidence into program, practice, and policy decisions within OJP and the field - Improving the translation of evidence into practice
+- improving the quantity and quality of evidence OJP generates; - integrating evidence into program, practice, and policy decisions within OJP and the field; and - improving the translation of evidence into practice.